donbowen/portfolio-frontier-streamlit-dashboard/README.md

 # open any IDE you want to modify app
 spyder  # and when you save the file, the app website will update
 ```

+When you are ready to deploy the site on the web,
+1. Save the repo to your own account.
+1. Go to streamlit's website, sign up, and deploy it by giving it the URL to your repo.
+1. Wait a short time... and voila!

 ## Update requests